-Gabriella Drouillard-Moser works with individual adolescents, adults and groups.
-She specializes in group therapy, especially in treating addiction.
+Gabriella Drouillard-Moser is a Licensed Clinical Mental Health Counselor Associate and a Licensed Clinical Addiction Specialist Associate.
+She works with individual adolescents, adults, couples, and groups.
+Gabriella works with couples to bridge the gap in communication that can result in a fractured marriage or relationship.
+She also specializes in group therapy, especially in treating addiction.
 Gabriella believes that group therapy can be incredibly influential in recovery especially for adolescents.
 Building a support network can make all the difference between relapse and long-term sobriety and is essential in building a community for adolescents to feel belonging and hope.
-Gabriella uses a wide variety of interventions including cognitive behavioral, mindfulness- based, strength based, family systems and attachment therapies.
+Gabriella uses a wide variety of interventions including cognitive behavioral, mindfulness-based, strength based, family systems and attachment therapies as well as Gottman.
 She believes in meeting a client where they are and using the treatment best fit for that individual.
 Gabriella is also open to integrate spirituality into counseling sessions upon client request.

-Kervins Clement is a Doctoral Counseling Intern who sees adolescents, adults, couples, and families.
+Kervins Clement is a Licensed Clinical Mental Health Counselor Associate and a Licensed Clinical Addiction Specialist Associate in North Carolina.
+He sees adolescents, adults, couples, and families.
 He is currently working towards his PhD at UNCG.
 Kervins has experience working with a variety of mental and emotional challenges, such as addiction, relationship issues, trauma, anxiety, depression, guilt, shame, and family conflict.
 He also specializes in Sex and Love Addiction.
 Kervins has a passion for helping individuals and couples live their best lives.
 Counseling can be one step towards creating that full, authentic life, and Kervins would love to join you on that journey.

 Amy can be contacted at [email protected] or at 336-945-0137.